-From the point of technology and quality, SMT assembler's capabilities can be found when you go through key elements in the SMT process.
-This article shares sufficient knowledge in evaluating SMT quality of a PCB assembler, which allows you to test whether your circuit boards assembled in that factory conform to your required standard.
+From the point of technology and quality, SMT (Surface Mount Technology) assembler's full capabilities can be observed and found when you go through key elements in the SMT assembly process.
+After all, confronted with such a complicated process, it is almost impossible to inspect each manufacturing detail and it’ll be risky to be fully aware of your CM’s capabilities just from end products.
+Therefore, this article will share sufficient knowledge in evaluating SMT quality of a PCB assembler, which allows you to test whether your circuit boards assembled in that factory conform to your required standard.

-Key elements in evaluating SMT quality include solder paste printing quality, reflow quality, how to avoid misplacement of components, how to avoid manual placement, capabilities on stencil thickness calculation and modification, size of aperture, up-to-data equipment or instrument.
+Key elements in evaluating SMT assembly quality include solder paste printing quality, reflow quality, component placement, how to avoid manual placement, capabilities on stencil thickness calculation and modification, size of aperture, up-to-data equipment or instrument.
 Among these elements, quality control of solder paste printing is the most important one.
-If solder paste is badly printed, your circuit boards are incontrovertibly in low quality whether components mounting is accurately completed and reflow temperature is suitably modified.
+If solder paste is badly printed, your circuit boards will incontrovertibly suffer from low quality even though components mounting is accurately completed and reflow temperature is appropriately modified.
 After all, non-standard amount of printed solder paste is closely associated with quality of soldering.
-In terms of other elements, accuracy of surface mounter has already achieved required level and reflow temperature curves have been determined in advance.
-Few special modifications are needed now that the harm occurred by tin melting temperature and too much heat brought to material is fully understood.
+When it comes to other elements to evaluate SMT assembler’s capabilities, accuracy of surface mounter is usually fixed and reflow temperature curves adjustment is closely related with engineer’s knowledge and manufacturing experience.
+Few special modifications are needed now that the harm occurred by solder paste melting temperature and too much heat brought to material is fully understood.

 Then come the methods to evaluate and ensure compatibility of solder paste printing quality.
 Solder paste printing mainly comes in two aspects of capabilities: solder paste quality administration capability and solder paste printing capability.

 High-quality solder paste relies on its brand and freshness degree.
 For the freshness degree of solder paste, it has to be tracked starting from the time of warming up, jar opening and stirring.
-Different manufacturers conform to different regulations stipulating that solder paste has to be used up within a certain period of time otherwise it'll get oxidized, leading to insufficient soldering in the process of reflow.
-Furthermore, significant administration has to be implemented on solder paste applied in stencil.
+Different manufacturers conform to different regulations stipulating that solder paste has to be used up within a certain period of time because otherwise, it'll get oxidized, leading to insufficient soldering in the process of reflow soldering.
+Furthermore, significant administration has to be implemented on solder paste applied on stencil.

-Solder paste is recommended to be stored in low-temperature storage to maintain its activity, and warming up (generally takes 4+ hours)is required prior to application to prevent its temperature from being incompatible with room temperature.
-When temperature varies dramatically, water drop will be generated on the surface of solder paste so that splashing will be caused in the process of high-temperature reflow.
+Solder paste is recommended to be stored in low-temperature storage to maintain its activity, and warming up (generally takes 4+ hours) is required prior to its application to prevent its temperature from being incompatible with room temperature.
+When temperature varies dramatically, water drop will be generated on the surface of solder paste so that splashing will be caused during the process of high-temperature reflow soldering.

 In addition, you should also investigate on issues like how the solder paste applied in stencil will be processed, how solder paste is timed and how to administer and control solder paste that has been applied in original stencil when stencil is modified.

-Another item needs to be carefully studied is the time when first batch of solder past is warmed up, especially for PCB Assemblers don't run 24 hours a day.
+Another item needs to be carefully studied is the time when first batch of solder past is warmed up, especially for PCB (Printed Circuit Board) Assemblers who don't run 24 hours a day.
 As SMT line starts working only when solder paste is completely warmed up, some manufacturing houses will run the warming up 4 hours earlier or even one day earlier to save time and improve efficiency of SMT lines.
 It's necessary to know that solder paste's activity will be greatly decreased if the warming up procedure took place one day before application.
-Actually in practice, professional PCB Assemblers will surely scrap the solder paste if the warming up happened over 12 hours before application.
+Actually in practice, professional PCB Assemblers will surely scrap the solder paste if the warming up does happen over 12 hours before its application.

 For SMT manufacturer owning SPI (Solder Paste Inspector), it can be applied to measure solder paste amount (volume).